alborz-esf/Make_simple_docker_image_project/README.md

 This repository is the virtualization section assignment of the advanced operating system course

-To run exercise 2 you should run player code.
+You should run player code to run exercise 2 .